 As discussed before Visionaries has no extra features, in fact this issue there’s even only one advertisement.
 It isn’t even for the toys the comic is based on which seems a strange choice.
 Instead it’s a promotion for the new Flintstones & Friends title.
 It feels rather out of place here, surely it had a different target audience?
 The fact it’s out twice as often as Visionaries yet has more pages is a bit of a blow for fans of the Knights too.
 The Flintstones comic would last for just under a year, managing 24 issues before being cancelled and rebranded as Cartoon Time.

 It’s sad to think of this as the penultimate issue of Visionaries already when it seems to have so much promise.
 However, there is at least some more to come even after the final issue next month.
-I’ll let you in on what when I review that fateful #5 on Wednesday 21st July.
+I’ll let you in on what that is in the next fateful review, it’ll be here from #5 on Wednesday 21st July 2021.